 “I find the greatest comfort in Psalm 23,” Dantong said.
 “I am reminded that the Lord will always care for me, even during this trying time.”

-On July 8th, Nigerian Sen. Gyang Dantong was attending a funeral for more than 100 Christians who had been killed by members of Boko Haram the day before, in Plateau state.
+On July 8th, Nigerian Sen. Gyang Dantong was attending a funeral for more than 100 Christians who had been killed by members of an extremist group that is located primarily in Northern Nigeria More the day before, in Plateau state.
 While the attendees were burying those who had died, gunmen infiltrated the service and began shooting those in attendance.

 “One of the most difficult things to deal with is the fact that we still do not know exactly what happened that day,” Hannatu Dantong said during a visit with Open Doors News.
 “All we really know is that gunmen invaded the funeral and that my husband and others are dead.”